kumar-navya/nextwordgenerator/README.md

-# nextwordgenerator
+# Word! - the nex word generator
-Code for Word!-the next word generator
+This repository holds the code for creating Word! the next word generator.